Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Make a list of your degrees or certificates and the colleges you attended
+- Make a list of your degrees or certificates and the institutions you went to

 Skills: